474640 Alicanto: Discovery and orbit

 Alicanto was discovered by American astronomer A. C. Becker with the ESSENCE supernova survey on 6 November 2004 observing with the 4-meter Blanco Telescope from Cerro Tololo Inter-American Observatory.
-Precovery images have been found back to September 26, 2000.
+Precovery images have been found back to 26 September 2000.
 Alicanto was observed by the Hubble Space Telescope in November 2008, and found not to have any detectable companions.
 It reached perihelion (closest approach to the Sun) in 2009 and is currently 47.7 AU from the Sun.
-It will be in the constellation of Cetus until 2019.
+It was in the constellation of Cetus until 2019.
 It comes to opposition at the start of November.